-Intermissions last fifteen and a half minutes (seventeen for televised games) in the NHL and time is recorded by the game timekeeper and presented to fans on the scoreboard.
+The first two intermissions last fifteen and a half minutes (seventeen for televised games) in the NHL, and time is recorded by the game timekeeper and presented to fans on the scoreboard.

-During intermission, players leave the ice through an opening in the boards to the locker rooms.
-Intermissions allow players to regroup and make adjustments to their game plan prior to the next period.
-During this time, the zamboni will also come onto the ice to perform necessary maintenance.
+During intermission, players leave the ice through doors in the boards and head to the locker rooms.
+Intermissions allow players to regroup and make adjustments to their game plan before the next period.
+During this time, the Zamboni will also come onto the ice to perform necessary maintenance.